eclipse-theia/theia-website/src/docs/tree_widget.md

 Interacting with hierarchical content is an integral part of many applications.
 Tree UIs are a common aspect of many user interfaces.
 In Theia, the `@theia/core` module provides `TreeWidget`, a common implementation of tree UIs in Theia, which can be customized in many ways to let the user work with hierarchical content.
 This article provides an overview of `TreeWidget`, its related classes and features, and how to implement and customize them.

-Note: The code snippets shown below are part of the full example available via the [Theia Extension Generator](https://github.com/eclipse-theia/generator-theia-extension/blob/master/README.md).
-To get started and play with the example code, generate the `TreeWidget View` example using the generator.
+> **Note:** As a starting point for your own tree UI implementation or to follow the steps of this documentation and play around with the `TreeWidget`, you can generate the _TreeWidget View_ example available via the [Theia Extension Generator](https://github.com/eclipse-theia/generator-theia-extension/blob/master/README.md).

-## Basic Building Blocks
+## Overview

-To create a basic `TreeWidget`, we need to implement:
+A `TreeWidget` is, first and foremost, a Theia Widget as described in the section about general [Widgets](/docs/widgets).
+The main difference is that, due to the common aspects and complexity of tree UI implementations, Theia provides a framework for them.
+This framework defines the various interfaces and services to cover the common aspects of trees (rendering, selection, expansion, filtering, event handling, lazy child resolution, etc.) and provides default implementations for them, so that a developer can build upon the common logic provided and focus on the specific, custom aspects of a tree UI.

+In its core, a `TreeWidget` typically consists of

 * the actual widget - a subclass of `TreeWidget`
+* an arbitrary business model - the data that should be visualized in the tree
-* a model - a subclass of `TreeModelImpl`
+* a tree model facade - a subclass of `TreeModelImpl`
+* a tree model - a subclass of `TreeImpl`
 * one or more tree node interfaces (extending `TreeNode` or its sub-interfaces)
-* a label provider contribution - a subclass of `LabelProviderContribution`
-* the view contribution - a subclass of `AbstractViewContribution`, as is usual for all widgets/views
+* the view contribution - a subclass of `AbstractViewContribution`, as is usual for all Theia widgets/views
-* the widget factory, which is realized using an inversify child container
+* the widget factory, which is realized using an inversify child container that binds all the collaborating services and implementations, so that they can be correctly instantiated and associated.

-All of these are explained below in more detail.
-For demonstration purposes, we will create a `TreeviewExampleWidget` with some demo contents.
+All of these building blocks are explained below in more detail.

+To provide a practical introduction into the `TreeWidget` framework, in the following sections, we will create an example implementation.
+The `TreeviewExampleWidget` realizes a basic tree UI, backed by a simple, static business model.
+Later, we will show how some of the default implementations can be overridden or extended to customize the tree UI.

-### The `TreeWidget` widget
+### The _TreeWidget_

 The `TreeWidget` is a specialized `ReactWidget` that already implements all of the logic required to render trees and let the user interact with them.
-So in its simplest form, we need to just implement the constructor to initialize the id, title, and caption of our view:
+So in its simplest form, we can just implement the constructor to initialize our custom id, title, and caption of our view:

 ```typescript
 @injectable()